This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 - You will require some information from Aston University to complete the application - this will usually be given to you once you get a conditional offer

-- Once you finish the ATAS application, it can take around 1 month hear back from the Home Office.
-This means that you need to apply as early as possible
+- Once you finish the ATAS application, it can take over 1 month for a response from the Home Office.
+This means that you need to apply for ATAS as early as possible to avoid delays

 - A CAS cannot be issued until your ATAS application has been approved

-- If there are any major changes to your course after you get ATAS clearance (e.g. significant research proposal change or course start date is delayed by 3 months), you will require a new ATAS certificate.
+- If there are any major changes to your course after you get ATAS clearance (e.g. significant research proposal change or the course start date is delayed by 3 months or more), then you will require a new ATAS certificate.

 - You are allowed to apply for multiple ATAS (if you hold offers for different universities)